dvarilek/filament-table-select/README.md

 <br>

-To limit how many items the user can select in the Selection Table, use 'optionsLimit' method:
+To limit how many items the user can select in the Selection Table, use `optionsLimit()` method:
 ```php
 use Dvarilek\FilamentTableSelect\Components\View\TableSelect;